GRE over IPsec

 **GRE over IPSec Key Points**

 Redundant designs are implemented with the branch having two or more tunnels to the campus head.
 The head-end routers can be geographically separated or co-located.
-Routing protocols are used with redundant tunnels providing high availability with dynamic path selection.
+Routing protocols are used with redundant tunnels, providing high availability with dynamic path selection.

 The head-end router can propagate a summary route ( 10.0.0.0/8 ) or a default route ( 0.0.0.0/0 ) to the branch sites, and a preferred routing metric will be used for the primary path.
 If OSPF is RP, the head-end selection is based on OSPF costs.

-Recursive Routing
+Recursive Routing:

 Each branch must add a static route to their respective ISP IP addresses for each head-end.
 The static avoids recursive routing through the p2p GRE tunnel.
 Recursive routing occurs when the route to the GRE tunnel source outside the IP address of the opposing router is learned via a route with a next-hop of the inside IP address of the opposing p2p GRE tunnel.
-Recursive routing causes the tunnel to flap and the p2p GRE packets to route into their p2p GRE tunnel.
-To overcome recursive routing, my best practice is to ensure that the outside tunnel is routed directly to ISP instead of inside the p2p GRE tunnel.

 %TUN-5-RECURDOWN: Tunnel0 temporarily disabled due to recursive routing

 Recursive routing and outbound interface selection pose significant challenges in tunnel or overlay networks.
 Therefore, routing protocols should be used with utmost caution over network tunnels.
 A router can encounter problems if it attempts to reach the remote router’s encapsulating interface (transport IP address) via the tunnel.
-Typically, this issue occurs when the transport network is advertised into the same routing protocol as the overlay network.
+Typically, this issue occurs when the transport network is advertised using the same routing protocol as the overlay network.

 Routers learn the destination IP address for tunnel interfaces through recursive routing.
 First, the IP address of the tunnel’s destination is removed from the routing table, making it unreachable.